I have dabbled in home improvement projects and like giving advice to others on what not to do.

 If you look at the discards out by the curb on trash pick-up day, you’ve probably noticed broken wooden chairs and stools awaiting their one-way trip to the municipal landfill.
-It’s a shame how frequent this sight is, since in many cases a simple, basic repair could put these items back in service for many years.
-In this Hub, I’ll show you how to do the most common repair, which is the replacement of a broken brace.
+It’s a shame how frequent this sight is because in many cases, a simple, basic repair could put these items back in service for many years.
+In this article, I’ll show you how to do the most common repair, which is the replacement of a broken brace.

 Conversely, ‘spindle’ braces need a wood lathe to duplicate, and stain finishes can be harder to match, as well as requiring more refined woodworking to achieve 'invisible' joinery.

 How to Repair Wooden Chairs and Broken Stools